tinacms/tina-self-hosted-demo/README.md

 ## Updating the Backend

 The backend is configured with the `AuthJsBackendAuthProvider` by default.
 To use Tina Cloud, you will need to update the backend to use the `TinaCloudBackendAuthProvider`.
-The GraphQL endpoint is configured to use NextAuth by default.
-To use Tina Cloud, you will need to update the endpoint in `pages/api/gql.ts` to use Tina Cloud's auth.
+The GraphQL endpoint is configured to use Auth.js by default.
+To use Tina Cloud, you will need to update the endpoint in `pages/api/tina/[...routes].ts` to use Tina Cloud's auth.

-The updated 'pages/api/tina/[...routes].ts' file should look like this after the change:
+The updated file should look like this after the change:

 ```js
 import { TinaNodeBackend, LocalBackendAuthProvider } from '@cms/datalayer'